-Car dealerships are usually at the top of every news outlet’s list of predatory companies the American population voted as the most dishonest and at times they deserve this moniker but if people hired moving companies as often as they buy cars, they would easily put moving companies at the top of everyone’s list of the most dishonest and “mafia-like” of all other industries they find difficult to work with.
+Car dealerships are usually at the top of every news outlet’s list of predatory companies the American population voted them the most dishonest, and at times they deserve this moniker, but if people hired moving companies as often as they buy cars, they would easily put moving companies at the top of everyone’s list of the most dishonest and “mafia-like” of all other industries they find difficult to work with.

 The not-so-honest ones are always available and will even send out a friendly face to meet with you and discuss every detail of your move.
 But be forewarned, if you haven’t researched the company, your final invoice may be way more than you were promised, or worse yet, some of your furniture and belongings could wind up stolen or sold.

 Here are 3 common scams and incidents you may run across with dishonest movers.

 The worst of the worst movers are notorious for using this tactic and if you are told that you’ll be charged by weight, this is the most unscrupulous way they can take advantage of you.
 Let’s say the moving company estimates your belongings to weigh 3,500 pounds.
 The funny thing is, you didn’t see them weigh anything as they packed their truck.
 Later, you get a call from the moving company stating that the truck with your belongings was just weighed at a facility, and minus the weight of the truck, your belongings actually came out to 7,600 pounds, and you’ll have to pay the difference, which comes out to an additional $1,300.